-Today it is clear to everyone, that the widespread urbanization, which is perceived as an indicator of the living standard growth, leads to a reduction in the birth rate.
-Irrespective of religion and climatic conditions, city life leads to a decrease in the demographic indicators of the nation, is reflected in its ecological and social health.
-The modern “stone jungle” almost completely pull people out of the natural biosphere and adversely affect the biological growth of the population.
+Today it is clear to everyone, that widespread urbanization, which is perceived as an indicator of the living standard growth, leads to a reduction in the birth rate.
+Irrespective of religion and climatic conditions, city life leads to a decrease in the demographic indicators of the nation, which is reflected in its ecological and social health.
+The modern “stone jungle” almost completely pulls people out of the natural biosphere and adversely affects the biological growth of the population.
 Reduced immunity of the current generation, low-quality food, polluted water and air, electric fields, noise in megacities are multiplied by increased crime and potentially technogenic catastrophes.
 The solution to all these problems leads to the creation of smart cities, where transport, energy, food are solved based on “green” technologies.

 Today, according to the Food and Agriculture Organization (FAO) 1.2 billion people are hungry and undernourished in the world.
 The ways of solving the food problem are based on the impossibility of further expansion of arable land, pasture, and commercial land.
 There remains an intensive way – this is an increase in the production of agricultural products due to the development of new technologies, the removal of high-yielding, disease-resistant plant varieties, and animal breeds.